Carlos9855/Sistemas-inteligentes-Prac-3/README.md

  || 27.2313 seconds | 0.52262 seconds | 36.75 seconds
  |Average| 30.14 seconds | 0.78 seconds |36.34 seconds

-On the second part of experiments we are taking more combinations and we are comparing the time and the memory that every function has.
-We are processing the combinations through levels so that the first one should be the easiest and the last one the hardest to solve.
+In the second part of the experiments, more combinations are taken and the time and memory combinations are taken and the time and memory that each function has is compared.
+The combinations are processed through levels so that the first one is the easiest and the last one the easiest. last one the most difficult to solve

-# Tiles out of place
+# Out-of-place tiles
-Tiles out of place.
-For this heuristic we are counting the spaces in the board that are out place by comparing the actual state with the goal state and then we get the sum of every one that is not in place, after that we compare the sums and decide which one is the lowest, once we get it we expand that node and so on.
-If two states match at the sum of the out of place tiles we select one randomly.
+Out-of-place tiles.
+For this heuristic, the spaces on the board that are out of place are counted by comparing the state actual state with the goal state and then the sum of each out-of-place tile is obtained. that is out of place, then we compare the sums and decide which is the sums and decide which one is the lowest, once it is obtained we expand that node and so on. that node and so on.
+If two states coincide in the sum of the out-of-place tokens, one of them is selected If two states coincide in the sum of the out of place tokens, one is selected at random.

 ||Initial State | Time (seconds) | Memory (MB)
 |:---: | :---: | :---: | :---: